NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Non-steroidal anti-inflammatory drugs (NSAIDs)

 This group of drugs includes acetylsalicylic acid (the drug in medicines like Aspirin), diclofenac, ibuprofen and naproxen.
 Side effects are rare when these painkillers are taken for only a short time to treat acute pain.
 But if they are used for a longer time – such as several weeks or months – they may affect the protective function of the stomach lining because they block the production of the hormone prostaglandin.
-One of the things prostaglandin does is regulate the production of gastric (stomach) mucus and substances that neutralize stomach acid.
+Prostaglandin regulates the production of gastric (stomach) mucus and substances that neutralize stomach acid.
 If there's not enough prostaglandin, the stomach wall no longer has enough protection against stomach acid.

 Combining painkillers with steroids can make this damaging effect worse.